J M ENGR 1413 Introduction to Engineering Design: CAD: 2 semester hours

 Prerequisites: CHEM 1111.
 Introduces the chemistry and physics of engineering materials.
 Emphasis on atomic and molecular interpretation of physical and chemical properties, the relationships between physical and chemical properties, and performance of an engineering material.

-Same as J M ENGR 3250, but without the lab.
-Prerequisite: CHEM 1111.
-Introduces the chemistry and physics of engineering materials Emphasis on atomic and molecular interpretation of physical a chemical properties, the relationships between physical and chemical properties, and performance of an engineering material.
+Prerequisites: CHEM 1111 and Civil Engineering major.
+Introduces the chemistry and physics of engineering materials.
+Emphasis on atomic and molecular interpretation of physical a chemical properties, the relationships between physical and chemical properties, and performance of an engineering material.

 J M ENGR 3700 Fluid Mechanics: 3 semester hours

-Prerequisites: J E MATH 3170 and ENGR 2320.
+Prerequisites: MATH 2020 and ENGR 2320.
 Fundamental concepts of fluids as continua.
 Viscosity.
 Flow field: velocity, vorticity, streamlines.
 Fluid statics: hydrostatic forces manometers.
 Conservation of mass and momentum.
 Incompressible inviscid flow.
 Dimensional analysis and similitude.
 Flow in pipes and ducts.
 Flow measurement.
 Boundary-layer concepts.
 Flow in open channels.

 J M ENGR 3710 Principles of Heat Transfer: 3 semester hours

-Prerequisites: J M ENGR 3200, J M ENGR 3700 and J E MATH 3170.
+Prerequisites: J M ENGR 3200, J M ENGR 3700 and J E MATH 3170, and Mechanical Engineering major.
 Introductory treatment of the principles of heat transfer by conduction, convection, or radiation.
 Mathematical analysis of steady and unsteady conduction along with numerical methods.
 Analytical and semiempirical methods of forced and natural convection systems.
 Heat exchangers: LMTD and e-NTU analysis.
 Boiling and condensation heat transfer.
 Radiation between blackbody and real surfaces.
 Radiation network analysis.

 J M ENGR 3721 Fluid Mechanics Laboratory: 1 semester hour

-Prerequisites: J M ENGR 3700.
+Prerequisites: J M ENGR 3700 and Civil Engineering or Mechanical Engineering major.
 Physical laboratory exercises focusing on fluid properties and flow phenomena covered in J M ENGR 3700.
 Calibration and use of a variety of equipment; acquisition, processing, and analysis of data by manual as well as automated methods.

 J M ENGR 3722 Heat Transfer Laboratory: 1 semester hour

-Prerequisites: J M ENGR 3721 and J M ENGR 3710.
+Prerequisites: J M ENGR 3721, J M ENGR 3710 and Mechanical Engineering major.
 Physical laboratory exercises, including some numerical simulations and computational exercises, focusing on heat-transfer phenomena covered in J M ENGR 3710.
 Calibration and use of variety of laboratory instrumentation; acquisition, processing, and analysis of data by manual as well as automated methods; training in formal report writing.

 J M ENGR 3750 Fluid Control and Power Systems Theory and Practice: 3 semester hours

-Prerequisite: J M ENGR 3700.
-Topics to be covered include: design of hydraulic and pneumatic control and power systems using advanced concepts and analytical tools; analysis of fluid flow through small orifices and between parallel and inclined planes; theory of spool and flapper valves; physical configuration of practical components: pumps, motors, fluid lines and valves, accumulators and storage devices; integration of components into practical systems, development of realistic performance diagrams using MATLAB Symulink; application of performanc diagrams in design and analysis of fluid power systems.
+Prerequisites: J M ENGR 3700 and Mechanical Engineering major.
+Topics to be covered include: design of hydraulic and pneumatic control and power systems using advanced concepts and analytical tools; analysis of fluid flow through small orifices and between parallel and inclined planes; theory of spool and flapper valves; physical configuration of practical components: pumps, motors, fluid lines and valves, accumulators and storage devices; integration of components into practical systems, development of realistic performance diagrams using MATLAB Symulink; application of performance diagrams in design and analysis of fluid power systems.

 J M ENGR 4000 Independent Study: 1-3 semester hours

-Prerequisites: Junior standing and consent of faculty advisor.
+Prerequisites: Mechanical Engineering major and consent of instructor.
 Independent investigation of a mechanical engineering topic of special interest to a student performed under the direction of a faculty member.

 J M ENGR 4110 Mechanical Engineering Design Project: 3 semester hours